jwhandley/pandoc_resume/markdown/resume.md

 **Research Assistant for the WEALTHPOL project, University of Oxford**

 * Searched through Japanese national archives to uncover inheritance tax schedules from 1945 to 2020
-  * Involved parsing contemporary Japanese, which was often considerably different from modern Japanaese in the earlier year
+  * Involved parsing contemporary Japanese, which was often considerably different from modern Japanese

 Technical Experience
 --------------------

 Programming Languages
 :   **R:** I have experience using R to analyse social surveys like the British Election Study and
-    microdata from large-scale offical surveys like the Current Population survey.
+    microdata from large-scale official surveys like the Current Population survey.
 One example is a recent project implementing Multilevel Regression and Post-stratification for England and Wales using the BES and the 2021 Census available [here][ref1].
-I have also recently used the ONS subnational indicators dataset to run a simple cluster analysis for Local Authorities in Great Britain [here][ref2].
+I have also recently used the ONS sub-national indicators dataset to run a simple cluster analysis for Local Authorities in Great Britain [here][ref2].

 :   **Python:** Most of my Python work is closed source at Ofcom, but I have a few simple